ArcadeHustle/WatermelonPapriumDump/README.md

 https://tches.iacr.org/index.php/TCHES/article/download/7390/6562/<br>
 https://blog.kraken.com/post/3662/kraken-identifies-critical-flaw-in-trezor-hardware-wallets/<br>

-[TheHpman](https://wiki.mamedev.org/index.php/TheHpman) appears to have done some basic reversing of the Paprium cart, but did not fully disclose which techniques he worked with, or what files he examined.
-The logic used by the STM32 is however explictly mentioned on his Twitter account:<br>
+[TheHpman](https://wiki.mamedev.org/index.php/TheHpman) appears to have done some basic reversing of the Paprium cart mini game that was dumped via traditional techniques.
+Watermelongames included a security mechanism to prevent dumping of the actual game, instead serving up a "mini game" when dumping is attempted.
+The logic used by the carts STM32 is explictly mentioned on his Twitter account as he explains his disassembly efforts:<br>
 https://twitter.com/The_Hpman/status/1383191393393389570<br>
 https://twitter.com/The_Hpman/status/1383191380743356416<br>